nautobot/nautobot/nautobot/docs/development/natural-keys.md

 ```

 !!! note
-    The `natural_key_slug` is designed to be suitable for use in URL patterns, such as an object detail endpoint `/app/model/<natural_key_slug>/`, though some caution must be taken when defining URL patterns containing such a slug, as it **can** contain the character `/` as a component.
+    The `natural_key_slug` is designed to be suitable for future use in URL patterns, such as an object detail endpoint potentially supporting `/app/model/<natural_key_slug>/` as an alternative to the common `/app/model/<primary-key>/` pattern.

 ## Implementing the Natural Key APIs